cwchentw/coru/README.md

 ## `coru` and her Sister Programs

-* `coru` adds line numbers and, optionally, width numbers to source code
+* `coru` adds line numbers and, optionally, width numbers to source
 * `corucb` does the same code conversion as `coru` but for clipboard data
-* `uncoru` removes line numbers and width numbers left by `coru`
+* `uncoru` removes line numbers and width numbers from source left by `coru`
 * `uncorucb` does the same code conversion as `uncoru` but for clipboard data

 ## System Requirements